oro-os/kernel/dbgutil/README.md

 > ```

 ## False Positives
-In high degress of symmetric multiprocessing (SMP) or other complex scenarios, GDB struggles to respond to breakpoints faster than other cores can be paused.
+In high degrees of symmetric multiprocessing (SMP) or other complex scenarios, GDB struggles to respond to breakpoints faster than other cores can be paused.
 Since the GDB tracker services (e.g. the PFA or lock tracker) use breakpoints to receive in-kernel events as they happen, more SMP arity can lead to race conditions that,